cbcrg/tcoffee/docs/tcoffee_manual.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 T-Coffee only uses the substitution matrix to make the pairwise alignments that go into the library.
 These are all the global alignments of every possible pair of sequences, and the ten best local alignments associated with every pair of sequences.

- - By default, these alignments are computed using a Blosum62 matrix, but you can use any matrix you fancy instead, including: pam120mt, pam160mt, pam250mt, pam350mt, blosum30mt, blosum40mt, blosum45mt, blosum50mt, blosum55mt, blosum62mt, blosum80mt, or even user-provided matrices in the BLAST format, as described in the technical manual.
+ - By default, these alignments are computed using a Blosum62 matrix, but you can use any matrix you fancy instead, including: pam120mt, pam160mt, pam250mt, pam350mt, blosum30mt, blosum40mt, blosum45mt, blosum50mt, blosum55mt, blosum62mt, blosum80mt, or even user-provided matrices in the BLAST format (see **T-Coffee Technical Documentation**).

- - PAM matrices: These matrices are allegedly less accurate than the blosum.
-The index is correlated to the evolutionary distances.
-You should therefore use the pam350mt to align very distantly related sequences.
+ - PAM matrices: These matrices are allegedly less accurate than the Blosum.
+The index is correlated to the evolutionary distances, you should therefore use the pam350mt to align very distantly related sequences.

  - Blosum matrices: These matrices are allegedly the most accurate.
-The index is correlated to the maximum percent identity within the sequences used to estimate the matrix.
-You should therefore use the Blosum30mt to align very distantly related sequences.
-Blosum matrices are biased toward protein core regions.
-This may explain why these matrices tend to give better alignments, since by design they can capture the most evolutionary resilient signal contained in proteins.
+The index is correlated to the maximum percent identity within the sequences used to estimate the matrix. you should therefore use the blosum30mt to align very distantly related sequences.
+Blosum matrices are biased toward protein core regions, explaining why these matrices tend to give better alignments, since by design, they can capture the most evolutionary resilient signal contained in proteins.

 Unless you have some structural information available, the only way to tell whether your alignment has improved or not is to look at the score.
 For instance, if you compute the two following alignments: